OSU-NLP-Group/ChemToolAgent/README.md

 # ChemToolAgent

 This is the official code repo for the paper *ChemToolAgent: The Impact of Tools on Language Agents for Chemistry Problem Solving*.

-The agent toolkit can be found at [ChemMCP](https://osu-nlp-group.github.io/ChemMCP).
+🚀 Most tools in ChemToolAgent are updated and released in a standalone toolkit -- [ChemMCP](https://osu-nlp-group.github.io/ChemMCP).
+It is an easy-to-use and extensible toolkit, compatible with MCP.
+We will continue to maintain and add more tools there.
+Join us and let's build more tools and agents together!

 **News:**